Playing the Caro-Kann

 The Caro-Kann Defence

 Unusually, this opening is named after two people, namely Horatio Caro and Marcus Kann.
 Caro was English (born in Newcastle-upon-Tyne) and Kann was Austrian (born in Vienna).
-They analysed the opening together, which is why it bears both of their names.
+They analysed the chess opening together, which is why it bears both of their names.

 Challenging the Centre